Kenny Minchey

-Kenny Minchey is an American college football quarterback for the Notre Dame Fighting Irish.
+Kennith Minchey Jr. (born February 18, 2005) is an American college football quarterback for the Kentucky Wildcats.
+He previously played for the Notre Dame Fighting Irish.

-High school career
+Early life

 Minchey attended Pope Saint John Paul II Preparatory School in Hendersonville, Tennessee.
 As a junior, he threw for 3,280 yards and 32 touchdowns and was selected to participate in the 2022 Elite 11.
 Minchey originally verbally committed to play for the Pittsburgh Panthers, but he later decommitted.
 A four-star recruit, he committed to play college football at the University of Notre Dame.

 College career

 Minchey played sparingly during his first two seasons at Notre Dame.
-Entering the 2025 season, he is competing for the Fighting Irish's starting quarterback job with CJ Carr.
+Entering the 2025 season, he competed for the starting quarterback job with CJ Carr but ultimately lost.
+After spending the 2025 season as a backup, Minchey entered the transfer portal.